Schizophrenic Politics - a Penrose Triangle

 The observation of politics is a science and an art.
 The Love/Hate relationships of candidates create that schizophrenic confusion that befuddles ordinary people.
 The triangles of relationships is unsettling.

-Obama and Clinton challenge each other - but their challenge is in the context of John McCain.
-We can follow an argument, or debate if you will, along logical lines - then another candidate injects a new perspective and we become confused.
+Obama and McCain challenge each other – but what is the context?
+We can follow an argument, or debate if you will, along logical lines – then we have a negative advertisement which we cannot discern at truth or fable.

 Consider the imagery of this triangle: